Look what I found.

 Regardless of how I got them, now I get to fill them.
 Let’s start with the biscotti that my Capri hotel make-believe baked for us.

-Now let’s tinge them with orange – a little zest, a little blossom water, a lotta yum.
+Now let’s tinge them with orange – a little zest, a little blossom water, the smell of citrus.

 Perfect for a hike (with espresso in a thermos).